greenbone/docs/src/common/source-build/introduction.rst

-Building the Greenbone Community Edition stack from source requires knowledge
+Building the Greenbone Community Edition from source requires knowledge about:
-about:

 * Using a terminal
 * Shell programming basics